intelligentnode/Intelli/PIPREADME.md

 # creating chatbot with the intellinode one key
 bot = Chatbot(YOUR_OPENAI_API_KEY, "openai", {"one_key": YOUR_ONE_KEY})

-input = ChatModelInput("You are a helpful assistant.", "gpt-4o")
+input = ChatModelInput("You are a helpful assistant.")  # uses GPT-5 by default
 input.add_user_message("What is the procedure for requesting a refund according to the user manual?")

 response = bot.chat(input)